Azure/vdc/README.md

 # Azure Virtual Datacenter

 :warning:
 The next version of the toolkit is in active development on the [`vnext` branch](https://github.com/Azure/vdc/tree/vnext).
+Updated documentation is coming soon.

 _Enabling developer agility and operational consistency without compromising security and governance._